Friday, 3 October 2025

 Reading regularly at home will make a huge impact on your child's reading development and learning across the whole curriculum.
 Please read each week as often as you can and jot it down in the reading diary.
 Is is also important to talk about a book when you have finished your reading.
 Which is your favourite part?
 Did you like this character?
 Why?

-If you have any issues or questions, please, please come and see us at the end of the day.
+If you have any issues or questions, please drop us a message via dojo or come down the steps to see us at the end of the day.

-Tulip, Bluebell & Daffodil Blog - Friday 13th September 2024
+Buttercup, Bluebell & Daffodil Blog - Friday 12th September 2024

 Maths Homework